raspberrypilearning/remote-control-buggy/en/step_3.md

     elif pos.bottom:
         robot.backward()
     elif pos.right:
+		## turn the robot right
+	## What if the blude dot is touched on the left

 def stop():
+	## stop the robot

 bd.when_pressed = move
 bd.when_moved = move
+## What if the user takes her finger off the blue dot?
 ```
 ---/hint--- ---hint---
 Here's a video taking you through the code writing process